 This post may contain affiliate links.
 Please read our disclosure policy.

-A 20-minute air fryer home fries recipe that takes simple ingredients like Russet potatoes, bell pepper, onions, and seasonings and transforms them into deliciously crispy breakfast potatoes.
-Smother these crispy home fries in sausage gravy, or serve alongside your favorite omelet.
-You can't go wrong!
+This air fryer home fries recipe uses simple ingredients like Russet potatoes, bell pepper, onions, and seasonings and turns them into deliciously crispy breakfast potatoes (in just 20 minutes!).
+We like to smother these crispy home fries in sausage gravy or serve them alongside our favorite egg bake.

 air fryer home fries in a white bowl

-Last week, I published the most amazing sausage gravy recipe that I served over crispy, tender air fryer home fries.
+Last week, I published the most amazing sausage gravy recipe that I served over crispy, tender air fried home fries.
 You all loved the gravy, but needed the recipe for the home fries!
-So here you go- perfectly crispy, deliciously seasoned breakfast potatoes (home fries in my house!) to serve any way you want!
-They have great flavor and make the perfect side dish to any main breakfast item.
+So here you go- perfectly crispy, deliciously seasoned breakfast potatoes to serve any way you want!
+They have great flavor and make the perfect side dish to any main breakfast item (think breakfast casseroles, egg bites, and more!).

-Even better, cooking home fries in the air fryer means they're not absorbing all that oil from the pan or from deep frying, so these crispy potatoes are a bit healthier than your traditional fried potatoes.
-All the taste of classic home fries with a fraction of the oil – love it!
-Now, let's get cooking!
+Even better, making home fries in the air fryer means they're not absorbing all that oil from the pan or from deep frying, so these crispy potatoes are a bit healthier than your traditional fried potatoes.

 Want to save this recipe?